Demonology – Meaning, Doctrine, and Explanation

 Where is demonology used?

-In religion, mythology, occultism, and popular culture.
+In religion, mythology, occultism, and pop culture.

-Does demonology only exist in Christianity?
+Is demonology only found in Christianity?

-What exactly does demonology investigate?
+What exactly does demonology examine?

 Why is demonology so popular?